 Nicola, together with her husband Andrew, are the Australian Exhibition Patrons.
 Each March since 2005 they have hosted a drinks party in their Perth home to welcome all of the visiting international and interstate artists to Perth for Sculpture by the Sea, Cottesloe.
 This annual tradition is a great way to welcome the sculptors to Perth, with many sculptors works finding their way into the Forrest collection.

-Dr Andrew Bell SC (Sydney) – As Chairman from 2010 – 2016, following four years on our Board from 2006, Andrew has been instrumental in the development of Sculpture by the Sea from a small organisation barely able to stage two large annual exhibitions in Sydney and Perth, to a well established arts organisation that is widely regarded as the peak body for sculpture in Australia and a home for international sculptors.
+The Hon.
+Justice Andrew Bell, President NSW Court of Appeal (Sydney) – As Chairman from 2010 – 2016, following four years on our Board from 2006, Andrew has been instrumental in the development of Sculpture by the Sea from a small organisation barely able to stage two large annual exhibitions in Sydney and Perth, to a well established arts organisation that is widely regarded as the peak body for sculpture in Australia and a home for international sculptors.

 The amount of time Andrew committed to Sculpture by the Sea during these years, which he somehow fitted in with his very busy practise as a Senior Counsel at the NSW Bar, is testament to his enthusiasm for the exhibitions and what we aim to provide to the sculptors and our visitors.
 His advice stretched across every aspect of our organisation from all matters legal to all key strategic initiatives and challenges.
 This helped to ensure we were able to grow the Sydney and Perth exhibitions and the support for the artists each year, while evolving from a staff of only five full time employees and two part time, to 14 full time and five permanent part time staff.